colorfulfool/animatronica/README.md

 var animatronica = new PresentationLayer(canvas, seeker)
 ```

 To **imitate playback**, increase your current frame input progressively — the canvas will react.
 I use a delay of 20ms.
-For my (crappy) example of this, see `play-button.js`.
+For my (lousy) example of this, see `play-button.js`.

 To **generate a GIF** of the movie, call `generateGif`.
 It takes some time, hence the callback.